-Deputy Prisons Director calls on Ghanaians to fight for removal of vagrancy laws
+Deputy prisons director calls on Ghanaians to fight for removal of vagrancy laws

 According to them, pieces of land meant for social development purposes have all been sold out in disregard to the needs of the poor.

-“If there is no place for us to dump refuse, cars to the park we will do it anyhow and that will be lawlessness.
-Is there any sense in arresting us if we do not have a designated lorry park?”, a representative of the driver unions quizzed?
+“If there is no place for us to dump refuse, park cars, we will do it anyhow and that will be lawlessness.
+Is there any sense in arresting us if we do not have a designated lorry park?” a representative of the driver unions quizzed.

 CHRAJ on the removal of colonial laws

-In an earlier report, The Commissioner for Commission for Human Rights And Administrative Justice (CHRAJ), Joseph Whittal have lamented over existing colonial laws in Ghana’s 1992 constitution that criminalize poverty.
+In an earlier report, The Commissioner for Commission for Human Rights And Administrative Justice (CHRAJ), Joseph Whittal lamented over existing colonial laws in Ghana's 1992 constitution that criminalise poverty.

 According to him, it is disappointing to still have such laws presently and called on stakeholders to expedite actions on their removal.